eoPortal

 Table 2: Biomass mission observation requirements

-Observation Principle
+Observation Principles

 Biomass will be based on a P-band polarimetric SAR mission with controlled inter-orbit distances (baselines) between successive revisits to the same site.
-At each acquisition, the radar will measure the scattering matrix, from which the backscattering coefficients (equivalent to radar intensity) will be derived in each of the different linear polarization combinations, i.e. HH, VV, HV & VH (where H and V stand for horizontal and vertical transmitted and received), and the inter-channel complex correlation.
+At each acquisition, the radar will measure the scattering matrix, from which the backscattering coefficients (equivalent to radar intensity) will be derived in each of the different linear polarisation combinations, i.e. HH, VV, HV & VH (where H and V stand for horizontal and vertical transmitted and received), and the inter-channel complex correlation.

-For interferometric image pairs, the system will provide the complex interferometric correlation (coherence) between the images at each linear polarization.
+For interferometric image pairs, the system will provide the complex interferometric correlation (coherence) between the images at each linear polarisation.
 PolInSAR (Polarimetric interferometric SAR) coherence and PolSAR (Polarimetric SAR) backscatter observations provide independent, complementary information that can be combined to give robust, consistent and accurate retrieval of biomass.
 In addition tomography techniques, using a multi-baseline polarimetric SAR acquisition will be used to complete the knowledge of the vertical structure of the forest (Figure 3).
 By exploiting these capabilities, Biomass will build up a unique archive of information about the world’s forests and their dynamics (Ref.
 25).

 Figure 3: Biomass observation principle based on three complementary techniques (image credit: ESA)